 See our DDU support pages for more information on how we can help if you've received a complaint, claim or letter from the GDC.

-This guidance was correct at publication 26/10/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 24/06/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.